 How do I get started?

-Once the feature is turned on - you'll need to set up a security key we call an "API Key" to get started with sharing your membership data.
-This key will be unique to each association you want to share your API with.
+You'll need to set up a security key we call an "API Key" to get started with sharing your membership data (to do this, see the steps in the section below).
+This key will be unique to each third party you want to share your association's data with.
 Each key should be treated just as you would a password - after all, this is the key that gives the consumer the security access to read your membership data.

 How To Set Up An API Key